13 fall table decor ideas for stylish seasonal dining

 (Image credit: Piglet in Bed)

-If you're unsure on what decorations to choose for your fall table decor – why not embrace a more is more approach?
-Perfect if maximalist decor ideas are your chosen style.
+If you're unsure of what decorations to choose for your fall table decor, why not embrace a more is more approach?
+Perfect if a brighter dose of color and maximalist decor ideas are your chosen style.

 Halloween table decor with basket full of gourds, berries and green candles, blue patterned plates with rattan placemats, berry coloured glassware